jasperro/jasper.albering.nl/src/pages/en/cv.md

 [jasperro @ GitHub](github.com/jasperro)
 Contact me by e-mail at jasper.albering@gmail.com

-## Holiday work
+## About me

-I am available for holiday work between 14 June and 30 July 2021
+I am currently studying Computer Science at the University of Utrecht.

 I am especially interested in api-first web development, where backend, frontend and content come together into one whole.